 2. Sandoz Ilach Sanai Ve Tijaret A.S., Gebze Plasticchiler Organize

-Consumer claims should be sent to Sandoz CJSC:
+Consumer complaints should be sent to Sandoz CJSC: